 In the "Polyurethane Foam Cartel" (the first antitrust settlement decision), the Authority granted to the undertakings and individuals involved significant reductions, ranging from 38%-40%, in addition to the discount from leniency.
 Those percentages were significantly reduced to 10% in the subsequent "Pre-Fabricated Modules Cartel" of 2015.
-In the 2016 "Office Consumables Cartel", regrettably the Authority has not disclosed the reduction awarded to the sole company that settled the case, thus contributing to an undesirable opacity in this field.
+In the 2016 "Office Consumables Cartel" and in the remaining settlements issued afterwards (see above) the Authority has not disclosed the reduction awarded to companies that settled the cases.
+This opacity in the Authority's approach to fine reductions for settlement procedures is not in line with the Authority's goal of reinforcing the transparency of its activity.